dwhjames/datomisca/doc/philosophy.md

 <br/>
-## <a name="philosophy-enhance">Enhance Datomic features with Scala flavors</a>
+## <a name="philosophy-enhance">Datomic features with a Scala flavor</a>

-When meaningful, we enhance Datomic features with Scala specific patterns such as:
+Datomisca uses Scala concepts to enhance Datomic experience for Scala developers:

 - Type-safety,
 - Asynchronism & non-blocking patterns,
-- Functional programming
+- Advanced Functional programming
-- Compile-time enhancement with Scala 2.10 Macro
+- Scala 2.10 Macros Compile-time enhancement

 Datomic Java API is also quite poor in terms of typing because it tends to return `List[List[Object]]`.
 In Datomisca, we provide tools to convert those too generic types into Scala generic typers.